pschulam/pschulam.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I'm currently an applied scientist at <a href='https://www.amazon.science/'>Amazon Alexa AI</a>.
-I like thinking about the nitty-gritty details of getting ML to work in real applications, especially when there are demanding scalability/latency requirements.
+I'm a senior applied scientist at Amazon, where I work on machine learning and natural language processing.

 I did my PhD in the computer science department at Johns Hopkins University, my masters at CMU, and my undergrad at Princeton.
 You can find an up-to-date list of my publications on <a href='https://scholar.google.com/citations?user=GSnIrqwAAAAJ&hl=en'>Google Scholar<a>.